ANVF-Postal/Flyby/README.md

 ```
 Of course, zero values are most common, and larger numbers are rarer than smaller numbers.

 Despite how it may feel, the game is not _rigged_ in any way, it's purely random, based on odds.
 There is no code to make you lose at critical times, or land on a zero that's right next to a nine.
-During testing, I was surprised by how rigged _my own game felt._
+During testing, I was surprised by how rigged _my own game felt._ Technically, you can rig the game by setting either ```rigged``` or ```winner``` to true in the code, recompile, and you'll either get a 9 every time, or a zero right next to a 9 :)

 The value of 256 below the machine represents how many frames the machine has left to tick before landing on the final number.
 This was originally a debug measure, but I found it added an element of suspense where players would try to predict the number as it got close to landing.